Table Of Contents

 - Errors are less likely to occur in production.
-By using linters, code problems can be diagnosed and fixed for say, code smells.
+By using best linters, code problems can be diagnosed and fixed for say, code smells.
 Consequently, fewer defects are introduced into production.

 - Code quality can be measured objectively.
 Code quality discussions often devolve into subjectivity.
-By using linters, you can assess the quality of your code objectively and systematically.
+By using best linters, you can assess the quality of your code objectively and systematically.

 - Improved security and reliability of code.
-The performance and safety of source code are not considered by all linters, but there are some that do.
+The performance and safety of source code are not considered by all best linters, but there are some that do.

 JS Linting tools

 The project began in 2010 and is community-driven.
 From the beginning, it was a fork of the JSLint project.
 As more people develop JSHint, it has integrated and changed more rapidly than JSLint.

 In addition, JSHint provides comprehensive documentation for each of its rules.
 Additionally, it is easy to integrate it into editors.

 Having a relaxed default configuration is one of the small downsides of JSHint.
 It requires some setup in order to be useful.
 The error messages are also harder to identify as you need to change specific rules when compared to ESLint.